delivery-solutions/ds-proximity-sdk-react-native/README.md

       // setup geofence handler
       Proximity.onGeofence = (isTracking) => {
-        // stuff to do here, when user enters geofence and tracking is stopped }
+        // stuff to do here, when user enters geofence }

+      Proximity.onArrived = (isTracking) => {
+        // stuff to do here, when user manually calls arrived event }

+      Proximity.onCompleted = () => {
+        // stuff to do here, when user manually calls completed event or order is marked completed }

+      Proximity.onUpdateVehicleDetails = (vehicleDetails) => {
+        // stuff to do here, when user updates the vehicle details via updateVehicleDetails() }

     })
   }